Alaina-Noel/bulk-discounts-shop/README.md

 <div style="color: lightblue">

-### "Little Esty Shop" is a group project that required us to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
+### "Little Esty Shop Bulk Discounts" started as a group project.
+The group portion required us to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
+The solo portion required building Bulk Discounts on top of the previous code.
 </div>

 <img src="./doc/schema.jpg" alt="The schema of the project"/>